 We will discuss the process for one of these £5 bets, and you simply need to rinse and repeat that process for the other 4.

 Let’s say you’ve now seen that Crystal Palace are playing Manchester City and you want to use your £5 free bet on this.
 You think that Manchester City will win so you place your free £5 bet on that outcome.

 Again, we don’t want to just lose out on that if the outcome doesn’t go the way you want.
 So, we need to head back over to the betting exchange and put a bet on Manchester City not to win.
 You’ll have to use your own funds to place the lay bet, again making sure to use a matched betting calculator to get a nice profit margin.

 Once the bet settles, you’ll see that you will have won either one of the two bets.
 The better news is that this time, because you used a free bet, you’ll have a bigger profit.

-All you have to do now is to use this process for the other two bets, meaning that by the end of it you’re likely to see a profit of around £20 from the three free bets, all for a few minutes work.
+All you have to do now is to use this process for the other two bets, meaning that by the end of it you’re likely to see a profit of around £17 from the four free bets, all for a few minutes work.

 Is Matched Betting A Scam?